Body donation

 Body donation, anatomical donation, or body bequest is the donation of a whole body after death for research and education.
 There is usually no cost to donate a body to science; donation programs will often provide a stipend and/or cover the cost of cremation or burial once a donated cadaver has served its purpose and is returned to the family for interment.

 For years, only medical schools accepted bodies for donation, but starting in the early 2000 private programs (either for- or non-profits) also accept donors.
 Depending on the program's need for body donation, some programs accept donors with different specifications.

 Any person wishing to donate their body may do so through a willed body program.
-The donor may be required, but not always, to make prior arrangements with the local medical school, university, or body donation program before death.
+The donor may at times, but not always, be required to make arrangements during their life with the local medical school, university, or body donation program.
 Individuals may request a consent form, and will be supplied information about policies and procedures that will take place after the potential donor is deceased.

 The practice is still relatively rare, and in attempts to increase these donations, many countries have instituted programs and regulations surrounding the donation of cadavers or body parts.
 For example, in some states within the United States and for academic-based programs, a person must make the decision to donate their remains themselves prior to death; the decision cannot be made by a power of attorney.
 If a person decides not to donate their whole body, or they are unable to, there are other forms of donation via which one can contribute their body to science after death, such as organ donation and tissue donation.